pks716/pks716/README.md

      I am a third year engineering undergrad student.
 I strive to learn about new technologies and open to actively work on them.

-- 👀 I’m interested in anything related to Computing technologies - Be it software of hardware.
+- 👀 I’m interested in anything related to Computing technologies - Be it software or hardware.
 - 🖥️ The domain that fascinates me is AI especially ML & DL.
 - 🌱 I’m currently learning Java and MERN stack.
 - 💞️ I’m looking to collaborate on similar projects that will give me exposure to how things work.